 In December the Moonshot studio team became the first recipients of the Software Engineering Project Excellence Award.
 Established in 2017 by the Master of Software Engineering (MSE) Professional Programs faculty, the award recognizes the exceptional performance of a project or practicum team across all practice areas, and the development of new knowledge.
 Each member of the team — Mohonish Chakraborty, Jiawu Li, Daniel Myers, and Vaithyanathan Narayanan — received a trophy.
-At a later date, their names and project will be etched onto the Wall of Fame plaque in the hallway outside the primary classroom.
+At a later date, their names and project will be etched onto the Wall of Fame plaque in the hallway outside the primary classroom on South Craig Street.

 For their capstone project, Moonshot was tasked with the design and implementation of the ground console processes; visualizations; engineering oversight; data displays; and command and control processes that manage and operate the mission for the MoonRanger robot.
 In the past, planetary rovers have been huge, slow, isotope-heated, and directed solely by humans.
 By contrast, MoonRanger, currently in development at the Robotics Institute and spinoff Astrobotic, will be small, fast, and autonomous while maintaining support from a ground control team.

 In a very challenging year that prevented studio and practicum teams from working together in person, Moonshot found a way to not only survive, but thrive, reaching above and beyond the project brief.